norregaard/currency_and_market_update/README.md

 - Fetches live exchange rates and gold prices
 - Generates a lightweight HTML report
 - Automatically uploads to Azure Blob Storage
+- Report can be viewed as a web page

 ---